gep13/gep13/input/blog/the-userselectionmode-attribute-is-not-allowed.md

 Title: The UserSelectionMode attribute is not allowed
 Published: 20/7/2010
 Tags:
-- Installation
+- installation
-- MOSS
+- moss
-- SharePoint
+- sharepoint
-- WSS
+- wss
 ---

 Yesterday, when trying to deploy a SharePoint Solution onto a server, I was created with an interesting error message: